alistermarc/pricing-fine-tuning/README.md

 # Product Pricer

+This project is based on the [LLM Engineering Course](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models) by Ed Donner.
+The original project was implemented in Jupyter notebooks, and this version has been transitioned to Python scripts to better understand the concepts and run experiments.

 This project aims to build and fine-tune a large language model to predict the price of a product based on its description.

 ## Setup